User

 $app = $this->module->getApplication();

-$user = $app->getComponent('Piko\User');
+$user = $app->getComponent('Piko\\User');

-$user = $app->getComponent('Piko\User');
+$user = $app->getComponent('Piko\\User');

 if (!$user->isGuest()) {

-$identity = $user->getIdentity();
+$identity = $user->getIdentity(); // instance of UserIdentity

-$id = $user->getId();
+$id = $user->getId(); // string|int

 var_dump($identity);